itmammoth/rails_sortable/README.md

 # RailsSortable

 RailsSortable is a simple Rails gem that allows you to create a listing view with drag & drop sorting.
+The arranged order will be persisted in the table without any pain.

 ![RailsSortable](https://raw.githubusercontent.com/itmammoth/rails_sortable/master/rails_sortable.gif "RailsSortable")